 We found 10 geriatricians who accept Medicare near Freehold, NJ.

-Dr. Bernard Ogon is a physician who specializes in family medicine and geriatrics (elderly care).
-United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate are among the insurance carriers that Dr. Ogon accepts.
+Dr. Bernard Ogon's medical specialty is family medicine and geriatrics (elderly care).
+He accepts United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate, as well as other insurance carriers.

 Conditions / Treatments

 Medicare Patient Ethnicity

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.